NeoGranular/lanyon/_posts/2016-06-19-martial-god-chapter-01-04.md

 This Ripple technique was primarily a water-based Internal Energy scripture.
 This cultivation technique's level the was same as that of the Primordial Energy which he'd been cultivating before.
 Since every individual's physique is different, the results obtained at the start of the cultivation will also vary accordingly.

 Since he was already determined to change his cultivation technique, rather than just blindly trying to experiment with different techniques, he might as well cultivate in his third brother's technique.
-After all, the latter had bitterly trained in it for more than ten years, and it was obvious by one look at the experience he'd noted down which was twice as much as the actual content of the book.
+After all, the latter had bitterly trained in it for more than ten years, and this fact was obvious by one look at the experience he'd noted down which was twice as much as the actual content of the book.

 Standing atop a big rock, one would be able to see afar; since He Yiming had such an opportunity, he will naturally not give it up easily.